Iran: Historic Capitals

 Even though the mosque can accommodate up to a million worshippers on special days, it's undergoing a major expansion.
 The work is funded by small donations mostly from the poor as they were the people Khomeini inspired the most.
 This felt like a particularly easy-going mosque — in keeping with Khomeini's image among his people.
 Rather than the impression I've long held…of a menacing ideologue, here he's considered a sage — and a champion of traditional values.

 After the shah's excesses and corruption, Khomeini's simplicity and holiness had a strong appeal to the Iranian masses.
 He did use oppressive tactics.
-But to the poor and less educated the charismatic Khomeini was like a messiah.
+But to the poor and the less educated the charismatic Khomeini was like a messiah.
 As the personification of the Islamic Revolution, he symbolized deliverance from the economic oppression and Western decadence of the Shah.
 Khomeini gave millions of Iranians hope.

 Continuing south on the main highway, the arid vastness of this Alaska-sized country is clear.
 Venturing up a river valley, where water brings life to the landscape, we find a timeless moment: a shepherd watching over his flock.
 The scene could be from five thousand years ago when this corner of Iran was part of the Fertile Crescent.
 A place and time when farming and the domestication of animals helped give rise to the first great civilizations.